-In a cable telecommunications network, cable modems, Multimedia Terminal Adapters for cable telephony (MTAs), and set top boxes will all need to be able to transmit signals back into the cable network to allow for two-way communications.
-To do this, signals are sent back into the cable network in the 5 to 42 MHz range.
-This is called the return path.
+In a cable telecommunications network, cable modems, multimedia terminal adapters for cable telephony (MTAs), and set top boxes will all need to be able to transmit signals back into the cable network to allow for two-way communications.
+To do this, signals are sent back into the cable network in the 5-42 MHz range, which is called the return path.
 Channel Master distribution amplifiers all have the ability to pass signals in the return path back to the cable network.
-This has no impact on the performance of the distribution amplifiers when they are used with TV antennas since that frequency range is not used for off-air TV reception.
+This has no impact on the performance of the distribution amplifiers when they are used with TV antennas since that frequency range is not used for over the air TV reception.

 Amplifier gain is the amount the distribution amplifier will boost the TV signals.
 This is usually given in dB.
-Positive '+dB' is signal gain, and negative '-dB' is signal loss.
-In most distribution amplifiers, there is a fixed +15 dB of gain.
+Positive or +dB is signal gain, and negative or -dB is signal loss.
+In most distribution amplifiers, there is a fixed +15dB of gain.
 However, the internal splitters that provide multiple outputs add signal loss, or negative dB.
 In a two output distribution amplifier, the signal splitter on the output of the amplifier will divide the signal into two separate output ports.
 Each output port will have approximately 50% of the signal level coming out of the amplifier.
-Splitting the signal into two output ports with 50% of the signal on each port will cause the signal level to drop by approximately 3.5 dB.
-A four port amplifier will have 25% of the power on each output port, which is approximately 7.5 dB of signal loss due to the splitter on the output.
-If a distribution amplifier has 15 dB of fixed gain, a four output distribution amplifier will have an effective gain of about 7.5 dB per port (15 dB gain – 7.5 dB splitter loss) from the input port to the output port(s).
+Splitting the signal into two output ports with 50% of the signal on each port will cause the signal level to drop by approximately 3.5dB.
+A four port amplifier will have 25% of the power on each output port, which is approximately 7.5dB of signal loss due to the splitter on the output.
+If a distribution amplifier has 15dB of fixed gain, a four output distribution amplifier will have an effective gain of about 7.5dB per port (15dB gain – 7.5dB splitter loss) from the input port to the output port(s).

 Using Distribution Amplifiers

-In Yellow, Green, Light Green, and some Red zones, signal levels are usually strong enough at the antenna that a preamplifier is not required.
-However, for multiple outlet installations, a distribution amplifier is recommended to ensure that signal levels to each outlet are maintained at high enough levels to prevent drop out of the TV signals.
+For Yellow, Green, Light Green, and some Red zones signal levels are usually strong enough at the antenna and a preamplifier is not usually required.
+However, for multiple tv outlet installations, a distribution amplifier is recommended to ensure that signal levels to each TV outlet are maintained at high enough levels to prevent drop-out of the TV signals.

-The best way to determine if a distribution amplifier is needed is to measure the received signal levels with a field strength meter, both at the input to the first splitter and at each outlet in the home.
-Since this is not usually available for most home installations, determining if an amplifier is needed can be a challenge.
+The best way to determine if a distribution amplifier is needed in a setup is to measure the received signal levels with a field strength meter both at the input to the first splitter, and at each TV outlet in the home.
+Since this is not usually available for most home installations, determining if an amplifier is needed can be a little more challenging.
 As a rule of thumb, when trying to view TV stations in the Red, Blue, and Purple color code areas, a preamplifier should always be used.
-If there are four or fewer outlets in the home and the cable length from the antenna to the furthest TV set is less than 75 feet, a distribution amplifier will probably not be needed in most cases.
+If there are four or fewer TV outlets in the home, and the cable length from the antenna to the furthest TV set is less than 75 feet, a distribution amplifier will probably not be needed in most cases.
 Distribution amplifiers are easy to add, so it is recommended that the installation be done without the distribution amplifier first, and then only add it if needed after the installation is complete.